Kingdom of the Evergreens

 Xolaron's successors maintained his approach to both domestic and foreign policies.
 The kingdom's altruistic efforts ensured alliances between the Evergreens and the surrounding powers.
 The cultural exchange between the kingdom and the Varian states, however, proved more of a one-sided exchange.
 The War of the Scourge destroyed much of Varia's cultural capital which led many of its rebuilding civilizations to adopt aspects of the Evergreens' culture.
 However, the Evergreens took advantage of the growing market in Varia to export foods and arms, among other goods.

 In the present day, the kingdom technically remains in its Age of Prosperity.
-To repair relations with the Evergreens' wood elves, King Xareael Ke an Eri relinquished political dominance over a significant chunk of land in the kingdom's southwest region in 32018 KT.
+To repair relations with the Evergreens' wood elves, King Xireael Ke an Eri relinquished political dominance over a significant chunk of land in the kingdom's southwest region in 32018 KT.
 The act unintentionally spawned the Ol-Teressi.
-The factions' hostilities within the Evergreens sparked anti-wood elf sentiments throughout the population, despite King Xareael's attempts to quell racial prejudice.
+The factions' hostilities within the Evergreens sparked anti-wood elf sentiments throughout the population, despite King Xireael's attempts to quell racial prejudice.
 He remained a staunch supporter for unity between all humanoids in the kingdom.
 However, in 32880 KT, the royal government once again enacted regulatory acts against wood-elves.
-By 32884 KT, amidst growing internal strife, King Xareael had fallen out of the public eye due to illness.
+By 32884 KT, amidst growing internal strife, King Xireael had fallen out of the public eye due to illness.
 His sovereign duties were then left to the other members of House Eri and Chief Commander Leviried Aeder an Soerahn.
 The Chief Commander was accredited with the Evergreens declaring its isolation from the continent of Varia in early 32885 KT as the kingdom sought to correct dissent from within.

 "En e'Vesa, ar Lhor."